kartoza/miniSASS/docs/src/user/guide/map.md

 ![layer icon](./img/map-9.png)

-Upon clicking the popup will open, where you can select the layer.
+Upon clicking the icon, the popup will open, where you can select the layer.
 To select the `Satellite` layer click on the 1️⃣ radio button available in front of the satellite.

 ![satellite layer](./img/map-16.png)